uadmin/uadmin-docs/_build/html/_sources/tutorial/part17.rst.txt

 |

 Let's change the title of the dashboard in general.
+Choose **ANY** of these methods that you prefer.

 * `Method 1: Within the Application Settings`_
 * `Method 2: ParseFormValue Function`_